 Medivir AB (publ) was founded in 1988 and has been quoted on Nasdaq OMX Stockholm since 1996.
 Medivir adopted the revised Swedish Code of Corporate Governance ("the Code") on 1 July 2008, as part of Nasdaq OMX Stockholm's regulatory structure.
-Medivir did not deviate from the Code in 2008.
-Pursuant to the Swedish Corporate Governance Board's adoption guidelines, this Corporate Governance Report includes a separate section on how internal controls of financial reporting are organized.
+Medivir had no instances of non-compliance with the code in 2009.
+Pursuant to the Swedish Corporate Governance Board's adoption guidelines, this

+Corporate Governance Report includes a separate section on how internal controls of financial reporting are organized.

 The Report is not part of the formal Annual Report documentation, and has not been reviewed by the company's auditor.
 The figure to the right illustrates Medivir's corporate governance model, and the operations of its central bodies.